Sequential Reattempt of Telecloning: Discussion

-Suppose after the first round, receivers are unable to perform the unitary operations for some reasons, it can be shown that the resulting entangled state due to the unsharp measurement can be reused for another round of the protocol for some suitable range of unsharp parameters.
-We proved that when the shared state for telecloning is the optimal as well as the nonoptimal multipartite states obtained after applying disentangling operations at the sender's or the receivers' sides or both, the maximum round in which the protocol can be performed with quantum advantage is three.
-We found that the fidelity obtained in each round is connected with the entanglement content of the shared state between the sender and one of the receivers as well as the monogamy score between the sender and the receivers.
-We also demonstrate that the reattempting scenario is meaningful in the telecloning scheme only when it involves a single sender and the maximum three receivers.
+Suppose after the first round, receivers are unable to perform the unitary operations for some reasons, and the resulting entangled state due to the unsharp measurement can then be reused for another round of the protocol for some suitable range of unsharp parameters.
+We proved that when the shared state for telecloning is the optimal one, the maximum round in which the protocol can be performed with quantum advantage is three.
+We found that the maximum attempt number (MAN), i.e., the maximum number of rounds in which the mentioned quantum channel can be reused with quantum advantage, decreases with the increase in critical fidelity which we demand in each round.
+Even with the shared nonoptimal multipartite states obtained after applying disentangling operations at the sender's or the receivers' sides or both of the optimal state, we reported the MAN to be three for some range of disentangling parameters.
+We showed that the fidelity obtained in each round is connected with the entanglement content of the reduced shared channel between the sender and the concerned receiver as well as with the monogamy score of the channel between the sender and the receivers.
+Specifically, maximum achievable fidelity in the second round goes below the classical fidelity of $\frac{2}{3}$, when the entanglement in the bipartition vanishes.
+We also demonstrated that the reattempting scenario is meaningful in the telecloning scheme only when it involves a single sender and the maximum three receivers, thereby arriving to a no-go theorem on the reusability of the quantum channel in telecloning scheme.

+Our results demonstrate the power of unsharp measurements in quantum communication protocol which possibly indicates the importance of designing quantum information processing tasks based on unsharp measurements.